-- i. completed at least two undergraduate courses in GIS, at least one of which should be at 300-level or higher, as approved by the Director: GIS; or - ii. significant relevant work experience to serve as adequate preparation for the MGIS, as approved by the Director: GIS. - (c) Every candidate for the degree shall have been approved as a candidate by the Director: GIS and Dean of Science.
+i. completed at least two undergraduate courses in GIS, at least one of which should

+- be at 300-level or higher, as approved by the Director: GIS; or - significant relevant work experience to serve as adequate preparation for the MGIS, as approved by the Director: GIS. - (c) Every candidate for the degree shall have been approved as a candidate by the Director: GIS.